emmajanedrews/base-template/_posts/2018-02-14-a-quick-reno-housing-market-update.md

 {% include pullquote.html %}

-**2. Have your prep done early.** For example, a pre-approval from a mortgage lender will allow you to submit an offer before your competition.
+**2. Have your preparation done early.** For example, a pre-approval from a mortgage lender will allow you to submit an offer before your competition.
 Your agent should be able to recommend local, trustworthy lenders to you.

 **3. Make yourself available.** Being able to get to a home for a showing at a moment’s notice will result in you being able to write an offer more quickly if it’s a good fit.